 As we said earlier, apart from very obvious scenarios, like replatforming from an inefficient, outdated, expensive legacy systems to a modern, flexible eCommerce solution with lower costs, it’s impossible to define the pros and cons of replatforming without asking other questions first, such as where you are now and why you need to walk out that door.
 Or without considering what led you to choose the platform in the first place and what changed since then.
 Why aren't things working (anymore)?
 Did they change?
 Did you?

-In our next installments, we will cover the advantages and disadvantages of replatforming from solutions like WooCommerce, PrestaShop, Shopify, SuiteCommerce, Adobe Commerce and Commercetools, the benefits and challenges of migrating to BigCommerce, and how to overcome the latter, with practical advice.
+In the next installments of our ecommerce platform migration guide, we will cover the advantages and disadvantages of replatforming from solutions like WooCommerce, PrestaShop, Shopify, SuiteCommerce, Adobe Commerce and Commercetools, the benefits and challenges of migrating to BigCommerce, and how to overcome the latter, with practical advice.
 All good stuff.
 Stay tuned.